Agwu Inobia

 Agwu Inobia or Eze Agwu was one of the founding fathers of the city of Arochukwu, the third largest city in Abia State in southeastern Nigeria.
-He was a powerful blacksmith and leader of his clan.
+He was a blacksmith and leader of his clan.
 Eze Agwu is said to be the descendant of Nna Uru.
 Nna Uru was related to the founders of neighboring communities Abiriba and Edda people.
 Edda and Abiriba traditions state that their ancestors founded Arochukwu.

 Eze Agwu's clan settled in an area now known as Amanagwu city-state.
 As new settlers, the Eze Agwu clan was resisted by the regional power Obong Okon Ita which led to the start of the Aro-Ibibio Wars.
 The war initially became a stalemate.
 Both sides arranged a marriage between the king of Obong Okon Ita and a woman from the Eze Agwu clan in an attempt for a peaceful coexistence.
 The marriage eventually failed to bring peace but eventually played a decisive role in the war.